AlexJonesCU/programming-languages-2020/README.md

   - ...

 - Comparing different programming paradigms.
 There is a raging debate about the pros and cons of different programming paradigms.
 Reading widely to get a lot of different views is recommended.
 Often the comments are the most interesting part.
 Here are some entry points.
 [Was object-oriented programming a failure?](https://www.quora.com/Was-object-oriented-programming-a-failure/answer/Michael-O-Church?srid=wk4L) ...

-- [Notes on Programming Paradigms](https://tgdwyer.github.io/) A course that shares many aims and methods with this one.
-I just browsed over the content, but it looks promising ... recommended if you want to have a different point of view on the same topic.

 - [Compiling Lisp to JavaScript From Scratch in 350 LOC](https://gilmi.xyz/blog/post/2016/10/14/lisp-to-js)